les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 }
 ```

-- New stuff / refactoring ideas are emerging from the current implementation :
+Refactoring ideas are emerging from the current implementation :
-	- If we have the same currency twice we have a problem in the `add` method
+- If we have the same currency twice, we have a problem in the `Add` method
   - We need to increase our confidence by adding a new test on it
-	- Missing Exchange rate -> how to improve error handling?
+- Missing Exchange rate
+  - How to improve error handling?

-- Let's add new test cases for our portfolio :
+We're halfway there.
+Let's add new test cases for our portfolio :

 ```text
 ✅ 5 USD + 10 EUR = 17 USD